LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

    defined through composition of categories, which act as fine-grained units of code reuse.
 Categories may also extend existing objects.
    Categories can be used to implement *mixins* and *aspects*.
-   Categories allows for code reuse between non-related objects, independent of hierarchy relations, in the same vein as protocols allow for interface reuse.
+   Categories allow for code reuse between unrelated objects, independent of hierarchy relations, in the same vein as protocols allow for interface reuse.